-Keep it Clean
+1. Keep it Clean

-Many folks think they need powerful preservatives when what we really need is attention to cleanliness.
+Attention to cleanliness is key to maximizing shelf life.
 Use clean, sterilized jars and containers.
 If you are recycling containers, make sure they've been washed well with soap and hot water.
-I like to add a bit of white vinegar to the process and allow the containers to dry completely before use.
-A dishwasher does a great job of cleaning and sterilizing.
-Make sure there are no bits of food or other particles in containers before you use them.
+If you are ordering new tins, jars, and bottles, it's still a good idea to wash them before use.
+We like to add a bit of white vinegar for extra measure and allow the containers to dry completely before use.
+A dishwasher does a great job of cleaning and sterilizing too!
+Make sure there are no bits of food or other particles in the containers before you use them.
 This goes for jars used for oil infusions too—bacteria and moisture can make oils go rancid fast.

-Use Distilled or Boiled Water or Water-Substitutes
+2. Use Distilled or Boiled Water or Water Substitutes

 Salves and lip balms can melt easily in the summer heat, and when left in places like cars and backpacks, they are often subject to warmer temperatures than an ambient room.

-Infused oils and vinegars, as well as ingredients such as butters and beeswax are also best stored in cool, dry places.
-Straining as much plant material as possible from your infusions before storing, will also help them to last longer.
+Infused oils and vinegars, as well as ingredients such as butters and beeswax, are also best stored in cool, dry places.
+Straining as much plant material as possible from your infusions before storing will also help them to last longer.
 Clean, snug, lids keep out light and oxygen.